 - Course materials will be supplied.

-- Please bring a laptop and any pre-assigned readings.
+- Please have a laptop and complete any pre-assigned readings.

 About the Instructors: